-The holiday season is one my favorites times of the year, and Thanksgiving is a favorite holiday of mine, because it’s a time to slow down to celebrate gratitude in togetherness with family and friends.
+Thanksgiving is a favorite holiday of mine, because it’s a time to slow down to celebrate gratitude in togetherness with family and friends.

 I didn’t know it at the time, but it would be the last Thanksgiving I would spend with him, and I haven’t cooked a Thanksgiving dinner since then.

 For my partner, he had scaled startups through advisory and engineering work during the time of unicorn IPOs, and unheard of valuations.
 Working many long hours, he sacrificed self-care including getting the required amount of sleep for his career.
-Right before his passing, he took a three month sabbatical to recuperate from years of working in high performance environments and lack of sleep, but it was a bit too late to help fully address his burnout.
+Right before his passing, he took a three month sabbatical to recuperate from years of working in high performance environments, and the lack of sleep, but it was a bit too late to help fully address his burnout.

 Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
 It occurs when an individual feels overwhelmed, emotionally drained, and unable to meet constant demands of life.